sushinpv/SuziVideoThumbnailLoader/README.md

 		.type("mini") // mini or micro
 		.show(); // to show the thumbnail

-TO get this dependancy use the following steps
+To get this dependancy use the following steps

 Step 1.
 Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories: